ChoBioLab/corescpy/README.md

 * `key_nonperturbed` **(str, optional)**: What will be stored in the `mixscape_class_global` and related columns/labels after running Mixscape methods.
 Indicates cells without a detectible perturbation.
 Defaults to "NP".

-* `kws_process_guide_rna` (dict, optional): Dictionary of keyword arguments to pass to `crispr.pp.filter_by_guide_counts()`.
-(See below and crispr.processing.preprocessing documentation).
+* `kws_process_guide_rna` (dict, optional): Dictionary of keyword arguments to pass to `corescpy.pp.filter_by_guide_counts()`.
+(See below and corescpy.processing.preprocessing documentation).
 Defaults to None (no processing will take place, in which case BE SURE THAT `col_target_genes` already exists in the data once loaded and contains the already-filtered, summed up, generic gene-named, etc. versions of the guide RNA column).
 Keys of this dictionary should be:
     - key_control_patterns (list, optional): List (or single string) of patterns in guide RNA column entries that correspond to a control.
 For instance, if control entries in the original `col_guide_rna` column include `NEGCNTRL` and `Control.D`, you should specify ['Control', 'CNTRL'] (assuming no non-control sgRNA names contain those patterns).
 If blank entries should be interpreted as control guides, then include np.nan/numpy.nan in this list.
 Defaults to None, which turns to [np.nan].
     - `max_percent_umis_control_drop` (int, optional): If control UMI counts are $<=$ this percentage of the total counts for that cell, and if a non-control sgRNA is also present and meets other filtering criteria, then consider that cell pseudo-single-transfected (non-control gene).
 Defaults to 75.
     - `min_percent_umis` (int, optional): sgRNAs with counts below this percentage will be considered noise for that guide.
 Defaults to 40.